moneroexamples/show-mixins-for-tx/README.md

 # Show mixins in each transaction

-No tool nor blockchain website exist that shows the mixin outputs used in the inputs of a given transaction.
-This is a shame, as mixins represent one of the main advantages of [Monero](https://getmonero.org/) over other cryptocurrencies.
+Mixins represent one of the main advantages of [Monero](https://getmonero.org/) over other cryptocurrencies.
+[http://moneroblocks.eu/](http://moneroblocks.eu/) shows the mixins used for each transaction, but it lacks the ability to identify the real ones based on the address and viewkey.

-In this example, this problem is addressed.
+In this example, this limitation is address.
 Specifically, a C++ program called `showmixins` is developed.
 The program prints out all mixins used in a given transaction.
 In addition, if monero address and privet view key are provided, the true mixins will be identified.